VP1606/CountVision/README.md

 python prepare.py
 ```

 When prompted, enter the **full directory** of where you want the CSV file to be generated.

-You should now get a desktop icon - use this to run the app.
+Or, hit **ENTER** to save to the current folder.

 ## Running